mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The validity of a LeafNode needs to be verified at a few stages:

-* When a LeafNode is downloaded in a KeyPackage, before it is used to add the client to the group
 * When a LeafNode is received by a group member in an Add, Update, or Commit message
 * When a client joining a group receives LeafNode objects for the other members